'Ghost gun' maker goes dark

 The case is a technical one, centered on regulations and administrative law, but McCoy thinks it could still have a practical effect on gun rights.

-Pucino thinks the now-dormant Polymer80 is also looking to the Supreme Court.
+The Gifford Law Center's Pucino also thinks the now-dormant Polymer80 is looking to the Supreme Court.

 "Their play at this point is to try to just hold on, and hopefully the Supreme Court will throw them a lifeline and will strike down this rule," Pucino says.
 "And they can get back to churning out these products that have been supplying the criminal market in firearms."